-As of June 30, 2016, the Company was in material compliance with all covenants.
-There were no balances outstanding on the Revolving Credit Facility as of or during the six months ended June 30, 2016.
+As of September 30, 2016, the Company was in material compliance with all covenants.
+There were no balances outstanding on the Revolving Credit Facility as of September 30, 2016.
 During the three months ended June 30, 2015, the Company repaid approximately \$28.0 million of balances previously outstanding under the Revolving Credit Facility from proceeds received in the Company's public offering of 3,869,750 shares which closed on May 28, 2015.